-Contact the Office of the Australian Information Commissioner.
+Contact the Office of the Australian Information Commissioner

-If you feel your privacy has been breached or your personal information has been misused by an agency or organisation.
+Contact the Office of the Australian Information Commissioner if you think your privacy has been breached or your personal information has been misused by an agency or organisation.

 Office of the Australian Information Commissioner provides information about privacy and deal with complaints about privacy breaches and misuse of personal information.

 Equifax (formerly Veda) is the main credit reporting agency in Australia, and can give you a free copy of your credit history.
 Illion (formerly Dun and Bradstreet) and Experian are also major credit reporting agencies in Australia and can give you a free copy of your credit history.

 Tasmanian Collection Service is a credit reporting agency for Tasmanian residents, and can give you a free copy of your credit history.